pmperrin/go-basic-i18n/README.md

 Replace `"./path/to/language/files"` with the actual path to your language files, and `"fileName"` with the base name of your `.properties` files.

+## Example
+You found a simple example in `./example` or an example using getText in template file with Gin [https://github.com/pmperrin/go-basic-i18n-example](https://github.com/pmperrin/go-basic-i18n-example)

 ## Contributing